Japan–United States women's soccer rivalry

-The Japan–United States women's soccer rivalry is a sports rivalry between the national women's soccer teams of Japan and the United States, two of the most successful women's football nations in the world.
+The Japan–United States women's football rivalry is a sports rivalry between the national women's football teams of Japan and the United States, two of the most successful women's football nations in the world.
 However, the United States has dominated Japan since 1986, having won 31 of the 40 matches.
 The U.S. maintained a 13-match winning streak from 1986 through 2000.
 Japan upsets the U.S. 1–0, their first ever win in regulation for Japan, and subsequently the Algarve Cup final against Germany, but finished as the runners-up after a 4–3 loss.

 Japan and the United States have played against each other four times in the Women's World Cup.
 Most notably, the 2011 World Cup final in which Japan won 3–1 on penalties, after a 2–2 draw in extra time, and the 2015 World Cup final, winning 5–2 by the U.S., as well as the gold medal game at the 2012 Summer Olympics, winning 2–1 also by the U.S., the quarterfinals of the 1995 World Cup, and the final group stage match of the 1991 World Cup.
 Overall, the U.S. has won four World Cups in 1991, 1999, 2015, and 2019, while Japan has won one World Cup in 2011.

-The last meeting was on 26 February 2025 at Snapdragon Stadium in San Diego, California in the last match of the 2025 SheBelieves Cup.
+The last meeting was on 14 April 2026 at Lumen Field in Seattle, Washington in the second match of the Women's International Friendlies.